kstlouis/hammerspoon/README.md

 #### Future plans / improvements
+- function to re-display "now playing" notification from iTunes (the one that you see when a new song starts playing), to easily see what song you're currently listenining to without serious interruption to workflow
 - After launching browser, key command to: close current window > open private-browsing window > make window fullscreen.
 - alternate Kirby Shrug that also takes screenshot of whatever is behind it in the active window
 - Moving fullscreen app to next/previous monitor currently requires pressing key binding twice (once to take out of fullscreen, another to perform move).
 Would like to explore possibility of moving to new monitor while preserving fullscreen state.